farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Policies.md

 13. On the **You successfully created a retention policy** window, select **Done**.

-14. Leave the **Data lifecycle management** tab open in your Edge browser as you will create another retentio policy in the next task.
+14. Leave the **Data lifecycle management** tab open in your Edge browser as you will create another retention policy in the next task.

 ### Task 3 – Create an email retention policy for all users

 Holly has concluded her testing of email retention on Joni and Lynne's mailboxes using the **Test user email retention** policy that you created in the prior task.
 Holly now wants to create a retention policy that preserves the content of all Exchange Online mailboxes from deletion for 5 years after the last modification.
 Since Holly has completed her email retention testing, she wants to first disable the **Test user email retention** policy.
-By doing so, Joni and Lynne's mailboxes will be goverened by the retention policy that you create in this task that applies to all Adatum mailboxes.
+By doing so, Joni and Lynne's mailboxes will be governed by the retention policy that you create in this task that applies to all Adatum mailboxes.

 1. On LON-CL1, your Microsoft Edge browser should still have the Microsoft Purview portal open from the prior task, and it should be displaying the **Data lifecycle management** window.